-"Something blue" might be the trickiest part of the wedding tradition, "something old, something new, something borrowed, something blue."
+"Something blue" might be the trickiest part of the "something old, something new, something borrowed, something blue" wedding tradition.
 Most modern bridal accouterments are virginal white.
 But this wasn't always true, and certainly, doesn't have to be true now.
 You can find creative ways to incorporate something blue, no matter how much color you want to wear on your wedding day.

 Unique Ways to Incorporate "Something Blue"

-Lots of stores sell virginal white underwear for the wedding night, but try some blue lucky knickers for a hidden lucky charm.
+- Lucky drawers.
+Lots of stores sell virginal white underwear for the wedding night, but try some lucky blue knickers for a hidden lucky charm.
 They can say, "I Do" or just be a punchy bright color.
 This can be the opportunity to splurge on a fancy pair, or an easy place to cut your budget.
 Your options are open, as long as you're not too shy to answer when someone asks you what your "something blue" is.

-A hint of color on the sole of your shoe is not only fun and surprising, it's also a hint to the "and a sixpence in her shoe" part of the tradition.
+- The soles of your shoes.
+A hint of color on the sole of your shoe is not only fun and surprising, but it's also a hint to the "and a sixpence in her shoe" part of the tradition.
 You can apply aqua rhinestone appliques, or have solid colored soles.
 This can be a careful DIY painting project on some inexpensive shoes or send them to a cobbler to be professionally painted.